ToastHawaii/osm-apps-catalog/docs/docs/score.md

 # Community Contribution Score (Beta)

-The Community Contribution Score is a rating developed specifically for this app catalog.
+The Community Contribution Score is a rating, specially developed for this app catalog.
-It highlights apps that contribute to the OpenStreetMap community.
+It highlights apps that contribute to the OpenStreetMap community and enable users to easily contribute to OpenStreetMap themselves.

-To achieve a good rating, an app should be:
+To achieve a high score, an app should be:

 - open source,
 - capable of displaying and editing the map,